top of page

 Picturing: The Colosseum

-To knock out Rome in a day, you will need to book guided tours – there is no way around it.
+To knock out Rome in a day, you will need to book guided tours – there's no way around it.
 Try booking through theromanguy.com, which is the tour company that my sister and I used.
-This should check all of your bucket-list items.
+Their tours should hit all of your bucket-list items.

 For food, consider trying Cacio e Pepe, Carbonara, or Carciofi alla Romana while in Rome.
 And bring some change to throw in the Trevi Fountain!